• Skip to primary navigation

 • About

-• ×
+×

-Chicken Saltimbocca Recipe an Italian Classic
+Chicken Saltimbocca Recipe

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe Listen to the Post

 Have you ever heard of Chicken Saltimbocca?
 During my restaurant days, it was one of my favorite dishes to prepare.
-It contained different components that came together in a symphony of flavors that truly did “jump in your Mouth”, at least according to the literal translation!

 close up of chicken saltimbocca on a white plate

-ingredients to make chicken saltimbocca
+Ingredients to make chicken saltimbocca

 Let’s start by gathering the ingredients we need to make a Chicken Saltimbocca.
 In Chef Speak this is called the Mise en Place which translates into Everything in its Place.